 - YTD weekly FluCAN (The Influenza Complications Alert Network; three sentinel hospitals) notifications by Flu type, subtype and coinfection

 - YTD weekly sentinel laboratory (a selection of different labs) notifications by Flu type, subtype and percentage of samples testing Flu positive

-- YTD and past 5-year percentage of lab test positive for FluA or FluB, Flu season weekly reported Flu outbreaks in different types of NSW institutions (hospital, aged care, other)
+- YTD and past 5-year percentage of lab tests positive for FluA or FluB, Flu season weekly reported Flu outbreaks in different types of NSW institutions (hospital, aged care, other)

-- YTD and last year weekly Australian Sentinel Practices Research Network (ASPREN) ILI cases comparing NSW to national rate, Flu season weekly
+- YTD and last year’s weekly Australian Sentinel Practices Research Network (ASPREN) ILI cases comparing NSW to the national rate, Flu season weekly

 There are also 4 tables with various details.